• How to Make Friends as an Online College Student

 What Every Marketing Major Should Know

 I know deciding whether to get a marketing degree or self-teach feels like a huge, scary, life-defining choice with no going back.
 But that’s not true.
-Truth is
+Truth is… you might want to do both.

 6 Tips Every Communications Major Should Know